istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

 #### Using RHEL OS with PAYG Model

-By default this template uses the on-demand Red Hat Enterprise Linux 8.0 PAYG image from the Azure Gallery.
+By default this template uses the on-demand Red Hat Enterprise Linux PAYG image from the Azure Gallery.
 When using this on-demand image, there is an additional hourly RHEL subscription charge for using this image on top of the normal compute, network and storage costs.
 At the same time, the instance will be registered to your Red Hat subscription, therefore consuming one of your entitlements.
 This will lead to "double billing".
 To avoid this, you would need to build your own RHEL image, which is defined in this Red Hat KB article for [uploading RHEL image to Azure](https://access.redhat.com/articles/uploading-rhel-image-to-azure) or use RHEL Gold Image from the Azure Private Gallery offering.

 Read [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/pricing/details/virtual-machines/red-hat/) for details on the RHEL VMs pricing with PAYG model.
-In order to use RHEL in PAYG model, you will need an Azure Subscription with the specified payment method (RHEL 8.0 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/RedHat.RedHatEnterpriseLinux80-ARM?tab=Overview) product and requires a payment method to be specified in the Azure Subscription).
+In order to use RHEL in PAYG model, you will need an Azure Subscription with the specified payment method ([RHEL 7.7](https://azuremarketplace.microsoft.com/marketplace/apps/RedHat.RedHatEnterpriseLinux77-ARM?tab=Overview) and [RHEL 8.0](https://azuremarketplace.microsoft.com/marketplace/apps/RedHat.RedHatEnterpriseLinux80-ARM?tab=Overview) are Azure Marketplace product and requires payment method to be specified in the Azure Subscription).

 #### Using RHEL OS with BYOS Model